 When rigid beliefs interfere with reality, Mindfulness helps us catch our rigidity and skeptically exam for correctness.
 Understanding that constructions of reality are not facts allows for a gently probing of personal beliefs, finding internal reasons for dissatisfactions, without self-condemnation.
 When a career stagnates, a relationship struggles, or finances crumble, we can explore principle beliefs supporting unhealthy behaviors, instead of blindly pointing to outside causes and bitterly blame the world.

-When evaluations improve accuracy, we gain a clearer vision of areas in need of adjustment.
-We can effectively see the behaviors leading away from our intentions.
-The personal imperfection acknowledged become stepping stones towards improvement.
+With improved accuracy, assessments provide a clearer vision of areas in need of adjustment.
+We can effectively see behaviors that lead away from intentions.
+Personal imperfections acknowledged become guiding stepping stones towards improvement.

 Even the briefest glance, the momentary enlightenment, that exposes errant thought becomes a beginning to beautiful change.
 We slowly shed avoidances, false assumptions, rationalizations and projections.
 Our self-knowledge builds trust.
 We learn by repeated conquering of the moment that we can survive in reality.
-The growth sustained through accurate self-appraisals shifts the use of faulty constructs for security to the building of skills and the subsequent trust in those abilities.
+The growth sustained through accurate self-assessments limits faulty constructs for security by building skills we can confidently trust.
 We know ourselves; we know our capabilities, and we flourish.

 Please support Flourishing Life Society with a social media share or by visiting a link: